A Restaurant Had Strong Word-of-Mouth — But AI Kept Recommending the Same Tourist Spots

 When AI tools answered those questions, they mostly recommended the same handful of higher-profile restaurants and tourist-friendly names.

-The client had a real place in the market, but AI search did not understand when to recommend them.
+The operator had a real place in the market, but AI search did not understand when to recommend them.

 Baseline findings